 In addition to corporate law, tax law aspects must also be taken into account when choosing the legal form of a company.
-Likewise, the costs of the establishment resulting from the legal requirements and regulations as well as the running costs that the respective company form involves are to be considered when selecting the legal form.
+For example, the costs of the establishment resulting from the obligatory legal requirements as well as the running costs of the chosen company must be considered when selecting the legal form.